Track LH, estrogen, and progesterone to predict, pinpoint, and confirm ovulation.

 Over the past few years, many industries have gone digital.
 The medical field has been no exception — here's how to navigate it for your fertility journey.

-During the pandemic, telehealth and telemedicine quickly rose to prominence as more and more people sought more accessible care.
+Since the pandemic, telehealth and telemedicine have become more common as more and more people sought more accessible care.
 In 2021, the CDC reported that 37% of adults had used telemedicine in the past 12 months.

 One major problem in fertility care is that treatments and interventions can be prohibitively expensive for many.
 A study from the Nature Public Health Emergency Collection notes that there is a significant disparity in access to fertility care treatment.
 This mainly impacts those living in geographically underserved locations and women in marginalized communities.